 Comb and store your flip-in extensions for later use.

 There is more than one way to remove tape-in extensuins adhesive and set your hair free.
 We will list three, so it is up to you to decide, which one to use.

 Slowest and Safest Way to Remove Tape-in Extensions

 - Apply baby oil on the tape and leave it here for 5 to 15 minutes.

 - Start peeling off the hair strands.
 If they won’t peel easily, apply more oil and wait.

-- Using a sharp tool, apply few drops of nail polish remover on the sides of the tape and start peeling that edge.
+- Using a sharp tool, apply a few drops of nail polish remover on the sides of the tape and start peeling that edge.
 Once the peeling gets harder, apply more polish on the area and repeat the process.

-The Fastest and Safest Way (5-10 Minutes)
+Fastest and Safest Way to Remove Tape-in Extensions

 - Is your hair worth more than $7.95?